Endres-group/Random_Turing_networks/README.md

 - `figure_8.jpynb` - comprehensive explanation of figure8_RE_v3.py
 - `figure8_RE_v3.py` - generates heatmaps of % Turing 1 occurences for different diffusion parameters *D* and network sizes *N*

+For details on functionality see the description at the beginning of the script.
 ***

 ### Requirements <br>